 - A. Chandrasekaran, K. Linderman, "Managing Knowledge Creation in High-Tech R&D Projects: A Multi-method Study," Decision Sciences (2014).

-- C. Senot, A. Chandrasekaran, P. Ward, A. Tucker, and S. Moffat-Bruce, “The Impact of Combining Conformance Quality and Experiential Quality on Healthcare Clinical and Cost Performance,” Invited for 3rd-round revision at Management Science.
+- C. Senot, A. Chandrasekaran, P. Ward, A. Tucker, and S. Moffat-Bruce, “The Impact of Combining Conformance Quality and Experiential Quality on Readmissions and Cost Performance,” Management Science (2015).

 - A. Chandrasekaran, K. Linderman, F. Sting, and M. Benner, “Managing Exploration – Exploitation Project Shifts in High-Tech Organizations: Multi-Method Study,” Invited for 2nd-round revision at Production and Operations Management.